Buddhism

 Some other historical events in his life are debatable.
 There isn't a lot of documentation of his early life.

-It is said that he grew up in luxury and was sheltered from all suffering, and then one day after witnessing an old man he left to become an ascetic, searching for enlightenment.
-For many years he lived as an ascetic, but eventually realised that this path was not leading to an escape from mental suffering.
+According to the stories, he grew up in luxury and was sheltered from all suffering, and then one day after witnessing death he left his home to discover the nature of suffering.
+For many years he lived as an ascetic, but eventually realised that this path was not leading to an ultimate escape.
 As the story goes, he instead resolved to sit under a bodhi tree and meditate until he knew the the source of his mental suffering.
 After endless days of meditation, he found the cause.
 The Four Noble Truths was the first lesson that he taught, and is a fundamental tenet of Buddhism.

 Should any of this be believed?